[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 "Of course, happiness on such terms may be considered as part of the horror..."
 Kreber chats on; then, with a change of tack, "but it's getting late for philosophy."

 He thumps the desk and I hear a swish.
-Nervously unsure of the direction of the sound, I squirm on my seat and manage to see a woman arrive as if poured or squirted (yes, for an instant this is what seems to be happening) through a sphincter-like entrance, I guess from one of the branches of the "candelabrum".
-I shake my head, exasperated at such intrusion of dream-motion into my waking life.
-To stuff a city with defensive illusions is all very well, but it can be wearisome for a guest, even one as carefully glib with excuses as I.
+Nervously unsure of the direction of the sound, I squirm on my seat and manage to see a woman arrive as if poured or squirted (yes, for an instant this is what seems to be happening) through a sphincter-like entrance, which I guess leads from one of the branches of the "candelabrum".
+I shake my head, exasperated at such repeated intrusions of dream-motion into my waking life.
+To stuff a city with defensive illusions is all very well, but it can be wearisome for a guest.

 Placidly the woman stares with moist eyes that gleam in a large, pleasant face.
 Kreber says to her, "Gliss, this is Daon Nyav Yuhlm of Olhoav.
 Tomorrow he attends the Nrurr.
 Tonight he must rest well.
 See that our illustrious guest is well and securely lodged."